Are you Suffering from Trauma?

 When Trauma Occurs

-The trauma occurs – it can be a single instance, or it can be recurring over a period of time.
+The trauma occurs – it can be a single instance, or it can be recurring bad experiences over a period of time.
 From this trauma event, a person suffering doesn’t know how to cope, making them feel anxious and broken.
 The depression might start right away, or it may develop over time; it can also trigger a person to feel as though something is wrong with them for simply experiencing depression – and it’s an unfortunate cycle.

 Of course, all of this can lead to Post-Traumatic Stress Disorder (PTSD), an anxiety disorder that affects over 7 million adults in the United States.
 This is a very common feeling one experiences in their lifetime.
 And, more than 80% of people struggling with these symptoms are not receiving help or treatment.
 It’s crucial you seek treatment in order to overcome this obstacle.